Cricut Infusible Ink is a brand new way to make easy ink transfers at home without the need for a printer!

 A cutting machine

 I think Rhinestone transfers are especially fun for girls clothing – as long as she doesn’t try to pick them off!

-5. How To Make A Heat Transfer With Sublimation Ink
+7. Make A Heat Transfer With Sublimation Ink

 How to make a heat press transfer with sublimation ink?
 Now that’s a little more complicated than the above methods.